LIONS-DLT/cjws/README.md

 - **day**: The signature date as string in yyyy/MM/dd format.

 The contained certificate should be validated against its X.509 chain. <br />
-It also allows validating the digital signature for the given payload.
+It also allows validating the digital signature for the given header, payload and date.

 A document is valid if ALL certificates and digital signatures are valid.